$6,000 (US dollars) available

 - Title of Preproposal (less than 100 characters).
 The title must clearly describe the project.

 - Applicant(s) Information.
 Name, affiliation, mailing address, phone number, and email address for principle investigator, name and affiliation for all coinvestigators.

 - Hypothesis and Objectives.
 A document in which the hypothesis is explicitly stated and specific aims are given.
 The document should be under three pages in length.

 Complete preproposals are reviewed by the NWRA Grant Committee and evaluated for relevance to the goals of NWRA.
 If deemed relevant, the applications are scored on scientific merit/quality and the ability of investigators to perform work and distribute findings.
-Successful preproposals are successful will be invited to submit a full application.
+Successful preproposals are invited to submit a full application.
 Full proposals undergo review by the Grant Committee and notification occurs by January 30.
 For a list of proposals funded in past years, click here.

 Those receiving NWRA support are required to present the results of their project through an NWRA publication (and a future Symposium, if possible) within two years of grant receipt.
 An annual progress report also is required.